falling-fruit/falling-fruit-web/README.md

 ## Usage

 The latest version of this application can be found at [falling-fruit.vercel.app](https://falling-fruit.vercel.app).

-To install and set up locally, run `yarn && yarn start`.
+To setup and run locally:

+1. Setup environment variables: `cp example.env .env`, then edit and fill in `.env`.
+2. Install dependencies: `yarn`
+3. Run: `yarn start`

 ## Technologies